-- (a) The parking or storage of a motor vehicle, motorcycle, or bicycle in any University building or structure other than a designated parking structure is prohibited without the prior written authorization of the Facilities and Services Parking Department.
-Such unauthorized parking or storage shall be considered abandonment, and the motor vehicle, motorcycle, or bicycle shall be removed at the owner's expense. - (b) Complete information concerning parking limitations and other details of the student automobile regulations, including monetary and other penalties for noncompliance or violations, is available from the Facilities and Services Parking Department, 1110 West Springfield, Urbana, or visit the department's Web site at www.parking.uiuc.edu.
+(a) The parking or storage of a motor vehicle, or motorcycle in any University building or structure other than a designated parking structure is prohibited without the prior written authorization of the Parking Department.
+Such unauthorized parking or storage shall be considered abandonment, and the motor vehicle, or motorcycle shall be removed at the

+- owner's expense by the Parking Department. - (b) Complete information concerning parking limitations and other details of the student automobile regulations, including monetary and other penalties for noncompliance or violations, is available from the Parking Department, 1201 West University Ave, Urbana, or visit the department's Web site at www.parking.illinois.edu.